 The sound heard after reflections from a rigid surface such as a cliff or a wall is called echo creating a persistence of sound even after the source of sound has stopped vibrating.
-Echo is used by bats and dolphins to detect obstacles or navigate.
-The same principle is used in SONAR, sound navigation and ranging technique, used in oceanographic studies.
-SONAR is used for the detection and location of unseen underwater objects, such as submerged submarine, sunken ships and ice bergs.
-In SONAR, ultrasonic waves are sent in all directions from the ship and the received signal is analyzed.
+Echo is used by bats and dolphins to detect obstacles or to navigate.
+The same principle is used in SONAR (Sound Navigation And Ranging technique), used in oceanographic studies.
+SONAR is used for the detection and location of unseen underwater objects, such as submerged submarine, sunken ships and ice-bergs.
+In SONAR, ultrasonic waves are sent in all directions from the ship and the received signal is analysed.

 Hearing aid is a device used by people with difficulty in hearing.
 Here, the sound waves are received by the hearing aid and are reflected into a narrower area leading to the ear.

 Megaphones are horn-shaped tubes that prevent the spreading out of sound waves by successive reflections, thus confining them to the air in the tube.

-Sound boards are curved surfaces that are placed such that the sound source is at the focus.
-The sound waves are made to reflect uniformly throughout the hall or an auditorium thus enhancing their quality.
+Sound boards are curved surfaces that are placed in such a way that the sound source is at the focus.
+The sound waves are made to reflect equally throughout the hall or an auditorium thus enhancing their quality.